"

 Overview

 This chapter introduces gastronomic tourism, one of the fastest-growing segments of the tourism industry.
 The chapter begins by defining the development of gastronomy as a field in post-Revolutionary France and introduces gastronomic tourism as a means of learning about and engaging with a destination’s cultural heritage.
 It also explores the importance of a place-based “taste,” or terroir, to the creation of a successful gastronomic tourist destination and narrates several case studies of successful strategies used to draw tourists and to create meaningful gastronomic experiences that teach visitors about a region’s cultural heritage.
 These case studies include examples from Slovenia, the Caribbean, Australia, the United States, France, and Italy.
-The chapter closes by examining ethically driven movements within the industry sector, that of Slow Food and the revivification of native foods and traditional agricultural practices.
-As travelers increasingly seek meaningful experiences through which to connect with and learn about foreign cultures, gastronomic tourism demonstrates how tourism can simultaneously educate visitors, create economic benefit to locals, shape place-based identities, foster collaboration, and nourish community spirit.
+The chapter closes by examining two heritage-focused movements within the industry sector—namely, Slow Food and Indigenous food sovereignty.
+As travelers increasingly seek meaningful experiences through which to connect with and learn about foreign cultures, gastronomy demonstrates how tourism can simultaneously educate visitors, create economic benefit to locals, shape place-based identities, foster collaboration, and nourish community spirit.

 Objectives